jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 configuration file support for this variable.

 Note that SSH by default validates host keys before connecting to remote hosts and the connection will fail for invalid or unknown hosts.
-Remote Provisioners honors this requirement, and invalid or unknown hosts will cause tunneling to fail.
+Gateway Provisioners honors this requirement, and invalid or unknown hosts will cause tunneling to fail.
 Please perform necessary steps to validate all hosts before enabling SSH tunneling, such as: